"Missing" USAF/DOD Aircraft Designations

 Note: For each current series, an entry labeled Next Number is provided to indicate which design number will be (or should be!) allocated next in that series.

 A-1 was not assigned in the attack series, because the Cox-Klemin XA-1 (designated in the pre-1924 A-for-Ambulance series) was still in existence when the first attack aircraft (Douglas XA-2) was designated in 1924.
 There was also a Fokker A-2 ambulance, but this was already out of service in 1924.

 A (Attack), 1962-today

 The designation A-8 was never used as such, because the "A-8" slot is incorrectly used by the BAE/McDonnell Douglas AV-8 Harrier VTOL aircraft.
 For more information about the AV-8 designation, see article about Non-Standard DOD Aircraft Designations.

-Officially, the A-11A designation was reserved but never assigned (for unknown reasons).
-There are a few rumours about a secret "A-11 Astra" stealth attack aircraft, but these are of course unconfirmed.
-While it is possible that the aircraft in question (looking a bit like a scaled-up F-117A) might actually exist, the use of the A-11 designator for it is highly questionable.
+Officially, the A-11A designation was reserved but never assigned (for unknown reasons) in the 1986/88 time frame.
+There are a few rumours about a secret "A-11 Astra" stealth attack aircraft, but these are unconfirmed, and probably have no basis in reality.
+Even if such an aircraft actually existed, the use of the A-11 designator for it would be extremely unlikely.